danielrosehill/Claude-Slash-Commands/commands/public/recurrent-tasks/index-repo.md

 You can assume that the file I created to provide you with the list of repos to be added is throwaway data: after creating or updating the formatted readme, you can delete this file.

 If you can identify that  there are clusters within this index (ie, groups of repositories about a similar theme), then you can use subheadings to organise them within README.

+If there are clusters, add a TOC and and horizontal lines between clusters/groups to emphasise the visual separation

 If there are clusters, then the ordering should be: